OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 Actions in Vim can be divided like a sentence into pieces akin to verbs, nouns, adjectives, and adverbs.
 The verb element of an action is just called a verb.
-The equivalent to the adverb in Vim is often just referred to as a modifier and changes the type or number of repetions of the verb.
+The equivalent to the adverb in Vim is often just referred to as a modifier and changes the type or number of repetitions of the verb.
 Nouns and adjectives together make what are referred to in Vim as a text object.
 A noun by itself is instead referred to as a motion.
 Where text objects define a block the cursor is within, motions select everything between the cursor and the next object defined by the specified "noun".
-Refer to the Vim documentation on motions and text objects with `:help cursor-motions` or in the [online documentation](vimdoc.sourceforge.net/htmldoc/motion.html).
+For more information on the specific details, refer to the Vim documentation on motions and text objects with `:help cursor-motions` or in the
+[online documentation](vimdoc.sourceforge.net/htmldoc/motion.html).

 Similarly to how sentences can be composed into paragraphs, actions in vim can